 Stewed apples are apples that are simmered in a large pot on the stovetop.
 This is different than a skillet or sautéed apples which are made in a heavy skillet on the stovetop and different then baked apples which are baked in the oven.

 That is a great thing about stewed apples, you can usually use whatever variety of apples you have on hand!
-I used gala and jonagold varieties.
+I used gala apples and Jonagold varieties.
 Golden delicious or fuji would also be great varieties.
-The Kitchn has a great list of all the types of apples that are best for baking, stewing or making into applesauce.
+Really any type of apple you are already have on hand works!

 Looking for more apple recipes?
 Check out these tasty finds: